modularml/mojo/docs/faq.md

 - Windows users can use
-  [Windows Subsystem for Linux version 2 (WSL 2)](https://learn.microsoft.com/en-us/windows/wsl/install) running a supported Linix distribution.
+  [Windows Subsystem for Linux version 2 (WSL 2)](https://learn.microsoft.com/en-us/windows/wsl/install) running a supported Linux distribution.
 - Intel Mac users can use a [Docker](https://www.docker.com/) container running a supported Linux distribution.
 - Users on any system can install the SDK on a remote machine running a